Mahoba Desawari Pan

 Mahoba Desawari Pan is an important traditional crop variety of Betel leaf cultivated in the Indian states of Uttar Pradesh and Madhya Pradesh.
-It is mainly cultivated in Mahoba district of Uttar Pradesh and parts of adjacent Chhatarpur district of Madhya Pradesh.
+It is mainly cultivated in the Mahoba district of Uttar Pradesh and parts of adjacent Chhatarpur district of Madhya Pradesh.

 Under its Geographical Indication tag, it is referred to as "Mahoba Desawari Pan".

 Name

 It is named after its place of origin, the district of Mahoba located in the Bundelkhand region.
 'Desawari' refers to the variety grown in this region while "Pan" means "betel leaf" in the local state language of Hindi.

 Description

 The Desawari cultivar has four sub-types: Desi, Mahoba, Malawi, and Karuwalli, with Mahoba Desawari being area-specific and notable for its larger leaves compared to Maghai Pan, and has been a long-standing tradition in the Mahoba area.
 This variety is renowned globally for its distinctive crisp taste.
 The Chaurasia community has cultivated this betel vine variety with expertise for generations.

 The leaves of Mahoba Desawari are not only prized for their flavor but also hold sacred significance, as evidenced by a recent shipment sent from Mahoba to Ayodhya for the consecration ceremony of the Ram temple.